bbc/peaks.js/README.md

   // Zoom view adapter to use.
 Valid adapters are: 'animated' (default) and 'static'
   zoomAdapter: 'animated',

+  // Show marker lines for uneditable segments and points on the following waveforms: 'overview', 'zoomview'.
+  // Default is none of them.
+  showMarkerLinesWhenUneditable: [],

   // Array of initial segment objects with startTime and
   // endTime in seconds and a boolean for editable.
   // See below.